aashish-bidap/aashish-bidap.github.io/_posts/2020-12-15-Customer_Retension Analysis for a Musical Ecommerce Firm.md

 mathjax: "true"
 ---
 ## Description
-### As part of academic program (Experiential Learning), provided a solution to addressing the business objective of Improving the Customer Retension for a Musical Ecommerce Firm. <br>
+As part of academic program (Experiential Learning), worked on providing a end to end solution to address the business objective of Improving the Customer Retention for a Musical Ecommerce Firm.

 ## Solution
 - Developed an interactive dashboard to analyse repurchasing patterns of customers by analysing in house orders data collected over past 10 years.<br>